jfurlong/remove_host_sequences/README.md

 remove_host_sequences is a simple Nextflow workflow that removes human host sequences from a csv input of fastq files.
+It is a basic wrapper for [Hostile](https://github.com/bede/hostile).

 ## Usage